Doctors and medical researchers are still learning about the effects of this new virus on pregnancy.

 What pregnant women can do

 Regardless, both doctors suggest women use an abundance of caution whether pregnant or caring for a newborn at home like covering your coughs and sneezes, practicing increased hand-washing and avoiding others who may be experiencing cold or flu-like symptoms.
-As with any concerns, women are encouraged to contact their OB/GYN or health care provider.
+As with any concerns, women are encouraged to contact their OB/GYN or other health care provider.

-Dr. Kelley encourages women to stay home if they’re not feeling well.
+She encourages women to stay home if they’re not feeling well.
 They should consider calling if they experience more concerning symptoms, such as shortness of breath or an uncontrollable fever.

 - CDC guidance for pregnancy and breastfeeding with COVID-19